osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 **Pre-requisites**

 Products require Preparations.
-Make sure all the possible preparations this Product can have are created first.
+Make sure all the possible preparations this Product can have are created first if not you can do so by creating one directly from the product's from itself.
 If an Image or Story is going to be added, these objects should be created before adding the Product.

 **Required Data**